IntelLabs/Incremental-Neural-Videos-with-PyTorch/README.md

 # INV: Understanding Functionalities Of MLPs Layers To Design Efficient Representations For Incremental Neural Videos
-Shengze Wang, Alexei Soupikov, Joshua Ratcliff, Ronald Azuma
+Shengze Wang, Alexey Supikov, Joshua Ratcliff, Ronald Azuma

 **TL;DR** INVs is a fast incremental representation for neural videos.
 Each frame can be trained in under 10 minutes